 The bottom line: both islands offer a wealth of attractions, but if you have less than a week – stick to Upolu.
 I personally felt that Savaii receives more hype than it deserves.
 It was nice, don’t get me wrong, but I found Upolu to offer more of that ‘classic’ tropical vacation.

 Samoa is one of the most affordable South Pacific destinations.
 While you can stay at upmarket resorts and have your own car for the entire stay, there aren’t too many opportunities to spend a lot of cash.
 Samoa is a very simple country.
 Here’s a breakdown of my travel costs in Samoa.

-After Fiji, Samoa is probably the most backpacker friendly destination in the South Pacific.
-In fact, there are quite a few backpackers visiting from New Zealand as part of their year long work holiday visa.
+After Fiji, Samoa is probably the most backpacker-friendly destination in the South Pacific.
+In fact, there are quite a few backpackers visiting from New Zealand as part of their year-long work holiday visa.
 If you are happy with a simple hut on the beach and getting around using public transportation, you’ll be surprised at how little your vacation will cost.
-The best places for backpackers in Samoa are at Taufua Beach Fales in Lalomanu and Manase Beach in Savaii.
+The best places for backpackers in Samoa are Taufua Beach Fales in Lalomanu and Manase Beach in Savaii.
 See the individual island guides for more details.

 Priced per person, do the math if it’s worth sharing a fale or opting for a proper room at a resort or hotel.
 The price almost always includes a communal breakfast and dinner (sometimes even lunch), with a shared bathroom/shower usually with cold water.
 Note that beach fales in Savaii are much cheaper than those in Upolu.
 You’ll almost always be able to walk in and find a spot, and don’t forget to bring your own towel.